Najib Razak controversies

 Najib Razak served as the 6th Prime Minister of Malaysia from 2009 to 2018.
 The son of former 2nd prime minister Abdul Razak Hussein, his period of rule was marked by corruption, an extravagant lifestyle, and crackdown on free speech.

 On 23 August 2022, Najib began serving a 12-year sentence in Kajang Prison for his role in the 1MDB scandal.
 On 2 February 2024, Malaysia's Pardons Board has announced that Najib's jail sentence for corruption has been reduced from 12 to six years.

+1MDB scandal

+On 26 December 2025, Najib was convicted on all 25 charges, sentenced to 15 years in prison and fined $2.8 billion by the High Court of Malaysia, but will appeal the judgement.

 Pahang logging scandal

 On 26 October 1987, leader of the opposition, Lim Kit Siang, called for the Anti-Corruption Agency to investigate as to how Najib, who was Pahang MB, could give approval for a logging concession of 2000 acres to a resident of a low-cost housing estate.
 He asked ACA to investigate whether the logging concessionaire was in fact a nominee for Najib himself.